Pet Info Hut - Expert Tips: Pet Health Care And Nutrition Facts

 Regular Grooming

 Brush your cat regularly.
 This helps reduce the amount of fur they swallow.
-There are special brushes designed for different types of fur.
+Special brushes are designed for different types of fur.

 Keeping Your Home Clean